Group Conduct Review Process

 - hear any statements relating to the incident

-- hear or review the statements of witnesses with personal, relevant knowledge of the incident (but other witnesses, such as character witnesses, will not be allowed to attend or be heard)
+- hear or review the statements of witnesses with personal, relevant knowledge of the incident (but other witnesses, such as character witnesses, will not be allowed to attend or be heard).
+Where confidentiality is a consideration, Community Standards and Conduct may determine that the identity of witnesses will not be disclosed to the group.

-- if the group is found responsible, recommend 1 or more sanctions to the director of student conduct
+- if the group is found responsible, recommend 1 or more sanctions to the hearing officer

-The director of student conduct will review the recommendation and make a final determination of appropriate sanction(s) after consultation with the director of student involvement & leadership (taking into consideration the group’s prior conduct violations).
+The hearing officer will review the recommendation and make a final determination of appropriate sanction(s) after consultation with the director of student involvement & leadership (taking into consideration the group’s prior conduct violations).
 The group will receive a final written decision, which will set forth the final result and the sanction(s) imposed.
 The written decision will also include information regarding the appeal process and deadline for filing an appeal.

 The decision of the hearing officer (for administrative hearings) or the panel (for panel hearings) is final unless it can be demonstrated that 1 of the following has occurred: